Are DeepFakes Realistic Enough? Exploring Semantic Mismatch as a Novel Challenge: Abstract

 \section{Abstract}

 Current DeepFake detection scenarios are mostly binary, yet data manipulation can vary across audio, video, or both, whose variability is not captured in binary settings.
-Four-class audio-visual formulations address this by discriminating manipulation type, but introduce a unresolved problem: models may rely solely on data source integrity to detect DeepFakes without evaluating their semantic consistency.
+Four-class audio-visual formulations address this by discriminating manipulation type, but introduce an unresolved problem: models may rely solely on data source integrity to detect DeepFakes without evaluating their semantic consistency.
 If the DeepFake origin is not in the data source but in its content, can semantic mismatch be assessed by the state-of-the-art?
-This paper proposes a new evaluation setup, extending the four-class formulation by explicitly modeling semantic-level inconsistency between authentic modalities with the introduction a new class: Real Audio--Real Video with Semantic Mismatch (\textbf{RARV-SMM}).
+This paper proposes a new evaluation setup, extending the four-class formulation by explicitly modeling semantic-level inconsistency between authentic modalities with the introduction of a new class: Real Audio--Real Video with Semantic Mismatch (\textbf{RARV-SMM}).
 We assess the robustness of state-of-the-art models in this new realistic DeepFake setting, using the FakeAVCeleb dataset, highlighting the limitations of existing approaches when faced with semantic mismatch data.
 We further introduce three RARV-SMM variants that expose distinct architectural vulnerabilities as audio-visual divergence increases.
-We also propose a semantic reinforcement strategy that incorporates the semantic mismatch class and ImageBind embeddings to improve DeepFake detection in both our proposed and state-of-the-art settings, on FakeAVCeleb and LAV-DF, paving the way to more realistic DeepFake detectors.
-The source code and data are available at \url{https://github.com/}.
+We also propose a semantic reinforcement strategy that incorporates the semantic mismatch class and ImageBind embeddings to probe whether an explicit semantic coherence signal improves detection across architectures with different detection strategies, on FakeAVCeleb and LAV-DF, contributing toward more realistic DeepFake detectors.
+The source code available at \url{https://github.com/sharayu-20/deepfake-semantic-mismatch}.